kaist-dmlab/SELFIE/README.md

 </p>

 ## 7. How to Run
+- Dataset download:
-- Dataset download: download our datasets (binary format) and locate the dataset into dataset forder.
+  - Download our datasets (binary format) and locate the dataset into **SELFIE/dataset/** (e.g., SELFIE/dataset/CIFAR-10).

 - Algorithm parameters
    ```